 Junipers can be identified by their bark, leaves and fruit.
 The bark is gray or light brown and often hangs in loose, fibrous strips.
 The leaves are dark green, flat and scaly and do not drop in the fall.
 The fruit is a pea-sized light blue berry which is actually a tiny pinecone covered with a drought-resistant waxy coating.

 Humans have found many uses for juniper.
-The ancestral Puebloans took advantage of its medicinal qualities, which include the treatment of stomach aches, coughs and headaches.
-The dried seeds were (and still are) used for beading necklaces and bracelets and as the "rattle" in rattles.
-Juniper logs were used to build ceremonial hogans and other structures.
+Americian Indian tribes take advantage of the juniper's medicinal qualities, which include the treatment of stomach aches, coughs, and headaches.
+The dried seeds can be used for beading necklaces and bracelets and as the "rattle" in rattles.
+Juniper logs are used to build ceremonial hogans and other structures.
 Pioneers and cowboys found the rot-resistant wood great for fence posts and shingles, and it has long been favored for firewood.
 The soft bark has been used as bedding, toilet paper and, when tightly twisted, as a slow-burning match.